-Yet another extension was issued in February 2017, allowing – at each state’s discretion – grandmothered plans to renew until as late as October 1, 2018, as long as they terminate no later than December 31, 2018.
-This replicated the extension that was issued in 2016, but with the deadlines pushed out by one year.
+A third extension was issued in February 2017, allowing – at each state’s discretion – grandmothered plans to renew until as late as October 1, 2018, as long as they terminate no later than December 31, 2018.

-The provision allowing grandmothered plans to renew up until October 1, 2018 (instead of October 1, 2017) allowed people with grandmothered plans that renew between October 2 and December 31, to keep their grandmothered coverage in 2018.
-Without the extension that HHS issued in February 2017, all of those plans would have had to terminate in late 2017, as their renewal date would have been after October 1, 2017.
-With the latest extension, many of those plans were instead eligible for renewal in late 2017, and can remain in force in 2018.
+The provision allowing grandmothered plans to renew up until October 1, 2019 (instead of October 1, 2018) will let people with grandmothered plans that renew between October 2 and December 31 keep their grandmothered coverage in 2019.
+Without the extension that HHS issued in April 2019, all of those plans would have had to terminate in late 2018, as their renewal date would have been after October 1, 2018.
+With the latest extension, many of those plans will instead be eligible for renewal in late 2018, and will be able to remain in force in 2019.

 Extensions are controversial

 The extension of grandmothered plans is controversial.
 People who have those plans want to be allowed to keep them, since they tend to have lower premiums than ACA-compliant plans.
 This is due to the fact that the enrollees were subject to medical underwriting when they applied for coverage, and the fact that benefits don’t have to be up to the standards set by the ACA.